DATESStart: Monday 7 August, 2017

 WHO SHOULD ATTEND

-This course is open to students of all ages and with varying levels of experience.
+This course is open to students between the ages of 16-25, with varying levels of experience.
 The course will benefit students wishing to study art, architecture or design at university level as well as those who are currently enrolled in further education.
 The course will also provide an introduction for ambitious beginners with little to no design background.

 The school will run from 9am to 5pm every day.
 Meals are not provided, though we will host a number of barbecues over the two weeks.
 Students will be expected to stay late as necessary in preparation of the final exhibition.
 Students are not required to bring anything with them as all materials will be provided.